nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/time_srv.rst

 The clock uncertainty of the Time Server model can be configured with the following configuration options:

-* :option:`CONFIG_BT_MESH_TIME_MESH_HOP_UNCERTAINTY`: The amount of uncertainty introduced in the mesh stack through sending a single message, in milliseconds.
+* :kconfig:`CONFIG_BT_MESH_TIME_MESH_HOP_UNCERTAINTY`: The amount of uncertainty introduced in the mesh stack through sending a single message, in milliseconds.
-* :option:`CONFIG_BT_MESH_TIME_SRV_CLOCK_ACCURACY`: The largest possible clock drift introduced by the kernel clock's hardware, in parts per million.
+* :kconfig:`CONFIG_BT_MESH_TIME_SRV_CLOCK_ACCURACY`: The largest possible clock drift introduced by the kernel clock's hardware, in parts per million.

 States
 ======